Stealthy Backdoor Attack via Confidence-driven Sampling: Method

-To investigate the first question, we adopt the Mahalanobis distance~\citep{mahalanobis2018generalized} between the poisoned sample $\Tilde{x}$ and the target class $\Tilde{C}_2$ as an indicator of outliers.
+To investigate \textbf{(Q1)}, we adopt the Mahalanobis distance~\citep{mahalanobis2018generalized} between the poisoned sample $\Tilde{x}$ and the target class $\Tilde{C}_2$ as an indicator of outliers.
 A smaller distance means $\Tilde{x}$ is less likely to be an outlier, indicating better stealthiness.
-For the second question, we estimate the success rate by estimating the volume (or area in 2D data) of the shifted class $C_1$ to the right of the backdoored decision boundary.
+For \textbf{(Q2)}, we estimate the success rate by estimating the volume (or area in 2D data) of the shifted class $C_1$ to the right of the backdoored decision boundary.
 This is because when triggers are added to every sample, the whole class will shift in the direction of $t$, shown as the orange dashed circle in Figure~\ref{fig:svm_backdoor}.
-The following theorem provides an estimation of Mahalanobis distance and success rate.
+The following series of theorems and propositions answer the above two questions.
+We begin with the Manahalnobis distance: